tiendu/tiendu.github.io/src/content/blog/2025-08-17-statistics-made-practical.md

 | Difficult jobs | 192/263 = **73.0%** | 55/80 = **68.8%** |
 | Overall | 273/350 = **78.0%** | 289/350 = **82.6%** |

-Scheduler A has the higher success rate for both easy jobs and difficult jobs.
+Scheduler A has the higher success rate for both easy and difficult jobs.

 Yet Scheduler B has the higher overall success rate.